-Join Will Kemp for an in-depth discussion in this video The history of light and shade in art, part of Foundations of Drawing: Light and Shadow.
+Join Will Kemp for an in-depth discussion in this video The history of light and shade in art, part of Drawing Foundations: Light and Shadow.

 I always find it interesting to look back at old master paintings because it…can really give you a great insight to how somebody's issues with…drawing have been tackled in the past.…When we look at how past master's have looked at composition and…drama and put them all together in their paintings we can…take away key elements to apply to our own works.…So let's discover what we can uncover from looking at some of…these great masterpieces.…One of the most famous painters who deals with strong compositions of light and…shadow is Caravaggio.…